 The Conversion You'll Actually Use

 Tape this to your toolbox.
-Consider this: or save it in your phone.
+Or save it in your phone.
 The mental math works until you're tired, cold, or someone's asking for a quote right now*.

 Final Word

 Forty yards is 120 feet.
+It's 36.Even so, 576 meters.
+It's the distance from home plate to the backstop on a regulation softball field.
 It's the width of a standard city lot in many older neighborhoods.
-It's 36.576 meters.
-It's the distance from home plate to the backstop on a regulation softball field.
 It's the length of a semi-trailer plus the cab.

 But mostly, it's a number you can hold in your head.
 Three feet per yard.
+That said, times forty.
 One-twenty.
-Times forty.
 No calculator required.